cbass-d/bpfimp/README.md

 ```

 Edits are picked up live — the userspace watcher debounces filesystem events
-and re-pushes both lists into the kernel maps on save.
-Removed IPs naturally
+and reconciles both lists against the kernel maps on save.
+The reconcile is a
-age out via the LRU maps.
+set diff: IPs removed from the file are deleted from their map, newly-added IPs
+are inserted, and IPs that are still listed are left untouched — so an allowed
+peer keeps its accumulated reputation across edits instead of being reset.

 ## Policy knobs